Saint Bernadette Soubirous

 According to Bernadette, the Lady of her visions was a girl of 16 or 17 who wore a white robe with a blue sash.
 Yellow roses covered her feet, a large rosary was on her right arm.
 In the vision on March 25 she told Bernadette, “I am the Immaculate Conception.”
 It was only when the words were explained to her that Bernadette came to realize who the Lady was.

 Few visions have ever undergone the scrutiny that these appearances of the Immaculate Virgin were subject to.
 Lourdes became one of the most popular Marian shrines in the world, attracting millions of visitors.
 Miracles were reported at the shrine and in the waters of the spring.
 After thorough investigation, Church authorities confirmed the authenticity of the apparitions in 1862.

 During her life, Bernadette suffered much.
 She was hounded by the public as well as by civic officials until at last she was protected in a convent of nuns.
-Five years later, she petitioned to enter the Sisters of Notre Dame.
+Five years later, she petitioned to enter the Sisters of Notre Dame of Nevers.
 After a period of illness she was able to make the journey from Lourdes and enter the novitiate.
 But within four months of her arrival she was given the last rites of the Church and allowed to profess her vows.
 She recovered enough to become infirmarian and then sacristan, but chronic health problems persisted.
 She died on April 16, 1879, at the age of 35.